 Our growth strategy is dependent, in part, on our ability to acquire new customers, particularly large organizations.
 For example, in the year ended December 31, 2018, large organizations, which we define as those comprising the Global 2000, accounted for 68% of our revenues, excluding maintenance renewals.
+For the nine months ended September 30, 2019, large organizations accounted for 70% of our revenues, excluding maintenance renewals.
 The size and number of customers that we add in a given period significantly and directly impacts both our short-term and long-term revenues.
 If we are unable to attract a sufficient number of new large organization customers or if we attract customers that place orders of an insufficient size, we may be unable to generate revenue growth at desired rates.
 The security policy management market is competitive and we cannot guarantee that we will out-perform our competitors.
 In addition, in many cases, our primary competition is in-house, manual, spreadsheet driven processes and homegrown approaches to security management.
 As a result, we may not be able to add new customers at the levels we expect, or may need to spend more than we budgeted on our efforts to do so.
 Competition in the marketplace may also result in us winning fewer new customers, lowering prices or offering sales incentives to new customers.
 These factors may have a material negative impact on our future revenues and operating results.